jabradf/BuildaMachineLearningModel/README.md

-# BuildaMachineLearningModel
+# Build a Machine Learning Model
-From the course on Codecademy
+From the course on Codecademy, some working files as well as the final project.